Little Ferns Nature Program:

 Weinberg Nature Center's Adaptation of the Forest School Tradition

 A Nature Immersion & Play-Based Early Education Program

 About Little Ferns Nature Program...

-ABOUT US: Based on the European model, The Weinberg Nature Center Forest School is a Pre-School Co-op that engages children and families in the wonder of developing key foundations in STEAM, language arts, and social and emotional skills by engaging with nature and animals.
+In part, found on the European forest preschool model, Little Ferns engages children and families in the wonder of developing key foundations in STEAM, language arts, and social and emotional skills by engaging with nature and animals.

 Equal, unique and valuable

 Considered competent to explore and discover